 - Help others excel.
-Accelerate my clients to radical success.
+Accelerate clients to radical success.
 Support creative projects.
 Help out friends in need.
-Improve people's lives.
+Improve people’s lives.
 Engage with and inspire those around me.

 - Live an interesting life.
 Cultivate community and serendipity.
 Spend time with loved ones.
 Pursue adventure in all forms.

-Too often, I find myself messing around on Twitter or Gmail.
+Too often, I find myself messing around on Twitter or email.
 I take meetings that fill my schedule without advancing the ball.
 I let calls interrupt my creative time.
 I allow distractions to dictate my day.

 Doing what matters isn’t just satisfying.
 When you do what matters the results speak for themselves.
 They become evergreen accomplishments, milestones that you and others refer to for years.
 When you do what matters, you become a center of gravity for excellence.
 Opportunities seek you out instead of the other way around.